Song of the Prairies

 Advertising:

 Unfortunately, John Rutter was not very pleased when he spotted mistakes in the score.
 Fortunately, they got ironed out in the rehearsals over the singing weekend and the premiere of Song of the Prairies was a huge success.
 Everyone loved it.
-For me it was the most moving work I had ever heard, both in its message (man’s destruction of the earth) and the beautiful music.
+For me it was the most moving work I had ever heard, both in its message (man’s destruction of the earth) and the inspired and heart-rending music.

 Programme: